A Weekend in Vancouver: The Ultimate 2-Day Itinerary

 🕒 Duration: Most people do the Grouse Grind in 2-3 hours.
 It opens at 7 am.

-If you’re up for a challenge, tackle the Grouse Grind!
-It’s Vancouver’s most notorious hike and they call it “Mother Nature’s Stairmaster” for a reason—2,830 steps straight up the mountainside with an elevation gain that’ll make your legs question every life choice you’ve ever made.
-But the payoff is worth it: sweeping views of Vancouver, the ocean, and surrounding mountains!
+If you’re up for a challenge, you’ll want to tackle the Grouse Grind, Vancouver’s most notorious hike.
+They don’t call it “Mother Nature’s Stairmaster” for nothing!
+It’s 2,830 steps straight up the mountainside and the elevation gain will make your legs question every life choice you’ve ever made.

-If climbing a never-ending staircase of doom isn’t your thing, don’t worry!
-You can still reach the top by taking the Grouse Mountain Skyride, a scenic gondola that offers just as many breathtaking views—without the cardio.
+If climbing a never-ending staircase of doom isn’t your thing, don’t worry, you don’t have to.
+You can hop on the Grouse Mountain Skyride instead.
+It’s a scenic gondola that’ll get you to the top without the cardio and just as many awesome views.

-Once you’re at the summit, make sure to visit the resident grizzly bears, Grinder and Coola, who live in a wildlife refuge and enjoy Breakfast with the Bears!
-You can also catch the Lumberjack Show where burly Canadians show off their log-chopping skills or just chill at the Peak Chalet with a well-earned drink.
+Once you’re at the top, don’t miss the resident grizzly bears, Grinder and Coola.
+They live in a wildlife refuge and if you time it right, you can even catch their Breakfast with the Bears.
+You can also watch the Lumberjack Show where burly Canadians show off their log-chopping skills or just chill at the Peak Chalet with a well-earned drink.

 Midday: Capilano Suspension Bridge